Summer Irrigation – A Key Factor

 • Considering installing moisture monitoring technology to improve irrigation accuracy

 • Ensuring that annual cultivation around trees is carried out in the correct way

 • Reinvesting in your plantation by returning 1st class truffle spore back to the soil annually

 • Pruning at the right time and using the correct techniques for the host tree species

 • Avoiding compaction of soil around trees

-Without doubt, the most important current maintenance consideration in southern hemisphere farms is summer irrigation.
+Without a doubt, the most important current maintenance consideration in southern hemisphere farms is summer irrigation.
 For established trees (4 years plus), the compelling evidence, gained through research, field trials and grower experience, is that deep watering at 2-3-week intervals (depending on soil type) through the summer months is critical.
 Summer heat intensity is variable from one region to the next, so basing your decisions on relative temperature will be more accurate for any given environment.